thomasWeise/oa/metaheuristics/localSearch/README.md

 If has the best $\minBestF$, $\meanBestF$, $\stddevBestF$, and $\meanBestFscaled$ on every instance.
 It also has the best overall $\minBestFscaled$, $\geomeanBestFscaled$, and $\maxBestFscaled$.

+The standard deviation $\stddevBestF$ of the end result qualities of `hcr` is smaller than the one of the other two algorithms.
+This means that we effectively utilized the variance in the results of `hc` to obtain better results (see \def.ref{exploitVariance}).
+The time until the algorithm stops improving ($\meanLIFE$, $\meanLIMS$) of `hcr` is also significantly higher than of `hc`.
+It often keeps improving for ten times as many FEs or milliseconds.
+This means that we now utilize our computational budget much better.

-[fig:makespan_scaled_hcr] shows again the box plots on top of the violin plots of the end results makespans.
+[@fig:makespan_scaled_hcr] shows again the box plots on top of the violin plots of the end results makespans.
 Here, the results of `hcr` look a bit as if we had taken the output of `hc` and squashed it all together at the bottom (best) values.
 This is essentially what `hcr` is doing, it is essentially a restarted version of `hc`.
 But unlike `rs`, which is a restarted version of `1rs`, we cannot perform tens of thousands of restarts.